ipercyNC/events/README.md

 - On the UI - when viewing an event, click on the trashcan icon (delete) and the event will be removed from the UI and DB
 - API call - DELETE, `/events/<id>`, (replace the <id> with the id of the event to delete), headers = application/json
 - This will return 200 with a valid request and a list of events
+6) View event detail
+- On the UI - when selecting an event, the event will expand to open more details
+- API call (the UI get all bypasses this but the functionality exists)
+- GET, `/events/id/<id>`, (replace the <id> with the id of the event to delete), headers = application/json
+- This will return 200 with a valid request and a list of events

  ## Tests: